 Effective Note Taking for the MCAT

-That’s right, effectively studying for the MCAT requires more than just reading through pages and pages of review books.
-Like every other important exam you have taken, acing the MCAT will require you to study actively.
-This means you must adapt your study habits according to your character, circumstances, and ability to cope with multiple priorities.
+That's right, effectively studying for the MCAT requires more than just reading through pages and pages of review books.
+Like every other important exam you have taken, acing the MCAT will require that you study actively.
+This means that you must adapt your study habits according to your character, circumstances, and your ability to cope with multiple priorities.

 Perhaps you prefer to compile notes on every topic in order to feel confident that you have everything covered.
-If so, you can save time by developing your own abbreviation systems, acronyms, or mnemonics thereby increasing your understanding of important topics and making those topics easier to memorize.
+If so, you can save time by developing your own abbreviation systems, acronyms, or mnemonics thereby increasing your understanding of important topics and making those topics easier to memorize (for example, have a look at our Free MCAT Biochemistry summary and mnemonics).
 With this technique, you should always leave space to add comments or additional notes during future study sessions.
 Furthermore, keep in mind that studying actively does not mean taking notes just to take them.
 On the contrary, those MCAT notes will only help you if you take the time to study them.

 Now, some premed students may consider it a waste of time to take notes and that is fine because you know best what kind of learner you are.
-If that is the case, then studying actively for you may mean reviewing flashcards (The Gold Standard MCAT Flashcards) and mobile apps.
-You can even create you own!
+If that is the case, then studying actively for you may mean reviewing flashcards (Science review apps for iPhone and Android) You can even create your own or see others using ANKI MCAT!
 Here are some tips: